-- (a) has or carries an organism which causes an infectious disease; or - (b) has or carries an infectious disease,
+- (a) has or carries an organism which causes an infectious disease; or - (b) has or carries an infectious disease, which is a risk to human health.

 (6) In subsection (5), "animal" means a vertebrate other than a human.

 Disinfection etc. of premises and things